 What is climate-neutral shipping?

-The term climate-neutral shipping refers to all shipping methods where absolutely no climate-damaging carbon dioxide (CO2) is produced – for example, when pizza is delivered by couriers on bikes or the CO2 produced during shipping is specifically compensated for or offset.
-The definition of “climate-neutral” focuses on the greenhouse gas CO2, even though shipping processes can, of course, produce other climate-relevant gases like nitrogen or carbon monoxide, especially when combustion engines are used.
+Climate-neutral shipping refers to all shipping methods where absolutely no climate-damaging carbon dioxide (CO2) is produced.
+For example, when bike couriers deliver pizza or when the CO2 emissions produced during shipping are specifically compensated for or offset.
+The definition of “climate-neutral” focuses on the greenhouse gas CO2, even though shipping processes can produce other climate-relevant gases like nitrogen or carbon monoxide, especially when combustion engines are used.

-Even so, the focus on CO2 for climate-neutral shipping since the 2000s has generally proved to be effective, and there is a practical reason for this: it is particularly easy to calculate the amount of CO2 emissions for products and services.
-CO2 emissions (measured in grams, kilograms or tons of CO2 per unit of the product) have therefore become the common currency used in the last 20 years to understand and assess how good or bad something is from a climate perspective.
+The focus on CO2 for climate-neutral shipping since the 2000s has generally proved to be effective, and there is a practical reason for this: it is particularly easy to calculate the amount of CO2 emissions for products and services.
+CO2 emissions (measured in grams, kilograms, or tons of CO2 per unit of the product) have become the common currency used in the last 20 years to understand and assess how good or bad something is from a climate perspective.

-In established climate-neutral shipping, carbon emissions can be remedied quite accurately and precisely based on the supply chain and route taken by the products.
-To offset this carbon footprint, businesses support environmental projects or climate-friendly measures that mathematically compensate for the CO2 produced to create a healthy balance.
-So how can you offset CO2?
-Relatively easily – and either directly or indirectly.
+In established climate-neutral shipping, carbon emissions can be remedied accurately and precisely based on the supply chain and route taken by the products.
+Businesses support environmental projects or climate-friendly measures to offset this carbon footprint that mathematically compensate for the CO2 produced to create a healthy balance.

-One option for providers of goods or services is to offset the CO2 voluntarily by directly planting trees or getting involved in reforestation projects, for example.
-By doing so, they can then provide evidence to show that they are operating in a climate-neutral way overall.
-However, as not every provider can afford to plant a forest or trees, and with some only having a finite amount of company space available, another option is to get involved indirectly in environmental projects.
-This can be done by making regular contributions or donations and doesn’t have to be local; it can also be carried out in other countries, as climate neutrality is seen as a global CO2 calculation.
+One option for providers of goods or services is to offset the CO2 voluntarily by directly planting trees or getting involved in reforestation projects.
+They can then provide evidence to show that they are operating in a climate-neutral way overall.
+However, as not every provider can afford to plant a forest or trees, indirectly supporting environmental projects is another option.
+This can be done by making regular contributions or donations and doesn't have to be local; it can also be carried out in other countries, as climate neutrality is based on a global CO2 calculation.

 The last mile: a chance for sustainable action